 Small electrical pulses will be sent through the catheters to make your heart beat at different speeds.
 The electrical signals produced by your heart will be picked up by the catheters and recorded (called cardiac mapping).
 This will allow your doctor to see where arrhythmias are coming from.
 Once the test is complete, the catheters and IV line will be removed and your nurse will bandage the needle site.

-UPMC Susquehanna Heart & Vascular Institute offers the latest in medical technology to diagnose heart conditions, including electrophysiology studies in in Williamsport, PA, and the surrounding areas.
+UPMC Heart and Vascular Institute offers the latest in medical technology to diagnose heart conditions, including electrophysiology studies in in Williamsport, PA, and the surrounding areas.